Iakim/Zabbix-OTRS/README.md

 # Zabbix-OTRS integration

-### Estou disponibilizando os arquivos .OVA, pelo Telegram (@Iakim) porque não consegui subir eles aqui, das duas VM's utilizadas para realizar esses testes, não recomendo colocá-las em produção.
-O arquivo de senha está logo acima.
-Extraídas do Oracle VirtualBox 5.1.34r121010.
-Essa máquina também já vem inclusa a configuração do Zabbix-Telegram, restando apenas alterar as questãos do Token e id do grupo.

-### I am making the .OVA files available through Telegram (@Iakim) because I could not upload them here, of the two VMs used to perform these tests, I do not recommend putting them into production.
-The password file is just above.
-Extracted from Oracle VirtualBox 5.1.34r121010.
-This machine also includes the configuration of the Zabbix-Telegram, remaining only change the issues of the Token and id of the group.

 ## Este documento tem como objetivo realizar a integração do Zabbix com o OTRS.

 ## This document is intended to perform the integration of Zabbix with OTRS.